Bernard McMahon

 Through the Calendar McMahon was Thomas Jefferson's gardening mentor; a steady stream of correspondence passed between them.
 Jefferson selected him in 1806 as one of two nurserymen to receive and grow the seeds and roots collected by Lewis and Clark.
 In 1807, when it came time to find a draftsman to illustrate the published journals of Lewis and Clark, it was M'Mahon who recommended the German-born botanist Frederick Pursh, who found himself with the botanical materials when the natural history publication did not materialize, and took them with him to London, where he published 130 plants from the Lewis and Clark Expedition in Flora Americae Septentrionalis, 1813.

 Jefferson received from McMahon seeds for Monticello.

 In 1808 McMahon purchased twenty acres on the Germantown Road, in Penn Township, Philadelphia for a nursery and botanic garden that would enable him to expand his business.
 He named it “Upsal Botanic Garden” in commemoration of Linnaeus' connection with Uppsala University.
 It was located at the north edge of the then urban part of the city.
 Part of the M’Mahon garden is currently occupied by Fotterall Square, a small park in Philadelphia.

-In 1818 botanist Thomas Nuttall honored McMahon by bestowing the genus name Mahonia on a group of West Coast broadleaf-evergreen shrubs still popular in American gardens.
+In 1818 botanist Thomas Nuttall honored McMahon by bestowing the genus name Mahonia on a group of evergreen shrubs still popular in gardens.
 McMahon, growing the seedlings that were protected from commerce as Federal property, had the mortification to see published in British journals, and to see Mahonia nervosa itself introduced by Prince Nurseries, Flushing, Long Island, at twenty dollars a plant.
+The Mahonia genus has now been reclassified as part of Berberis.

 At his death the nursery business was left to his wife, Ann McMahon (d.
 1818), and their son, Thomas P. M'Mahon, who continued to revise and republish The American Gardener's Calendar.